Introduction to Microsoft VBScript (Visual Basic Script): VBScript Tutorial #1

 Basic of VB Scripting Concepts

-Now let’s move on to some basics topics that are revolving around VBScript in order to enable clear understanding and knowledge about VBScript.
+Now let’s move on to some basics topics that are revolving around VBScript to enable clear understanding and knowledge about VBScript.

 1) There is only one data type: Variant.
 It can store different kinds of information based on the context in which it is used.